6 Pressing Questions About Cicadas

 With all of the buzz (literally) surrounding cicadas, it’s natural to wonder what we can do with all of these noisy insects.
 They have quite a few benefits that help our ecosystem every emergence.
 Once they die and land on the soil, cicada bodies add nutrients to the soil, aerate the lawn, and help tree roots grow.
 Cicadas are reliable food sources for birds, fish, rodents, spiders, and raccoons.
 These insects are also a popular snack — often deep fried and seasoned — in many cultures.

 Another interesting method is to incorporate them into a dish, like chef Nicole did on the recent “Will It Enchilada?” episode of the YouTube show Good Mythical Morning.
 This creation was made as a humorous solution to the problem of having too many cicadas.
 The exoskeletons were combined with pork to give an extra protein source, but it was still pretty intimidating to co-hosts Rhett and Link.
-Upon tasting the dish, Link wasn’t a big fan and Rhett was impressed by how “‘incredibly nutty’” the cicadas tasted (Good, 12:18-12:19).
+Upon tasting the dish, Link wasn’t a big fan and Rhett was impressed by how “‘incredibly nutty’” the bugs tasted (Good, 12:18-12:19).
 The verdict?
 Yes, cicadas do (apparently) work in enchiladas!

 On a realistic note, there are a few different things you can do with cicada exoskeletons.
 You can add them to your compost pile as organic waste.
 Their exoskeletons are also great in mulch since they add nutrients to every type of soil.
-You can leave dead cicadas out in your yard if you want, but keep the following factors in mind.
-It’s not good for dogs and cats to eat a lot of cicadas (a few are fine) and cicadas start to stink when they sit out in the hot sun!
+You can leave dead bugs out in your yard if you want, but keep the following factors in mind.
+It’s not good for dogs and cats to eat a lot of cicadas (a few are fine), and cicadas start to stink when they sit out in the hot sun!

 Pointe Protects Your Home From Year-Round Pests

-Since cicadas are immune to pesticides and don’t pose a threat to humans, pest control services aren’t necessary (or even offered) for cicadas.
+Since they are immune to pesticides and don’t pose a threat to humans, pest control services aren’t necessary (or even offered) for cicadas.
 On the other hand, traditional pests are efficiently treated by the knowledgable technicians of Pointe Pest Control!
 Our licensed team solves all kinds of pest problems for homes and businesses alike.
 We address each issue with the care and attention it deserves, eliminating each infestation through a combination of thorough inspections and targeted treatments.
 For a free quote on our reliable pest control services, contact our dedicated team today!

 Citations